-The Datalogger enclosure is rated IP67, making it weatherproof and protected against the ingress of water and dust.
-For optimal results, follow these mounting recommendations:
+The Datalogger enclosure is rated IP67 (weatherproof, protected against the ingress of water and dust).
+For best results, please follow these mounting recommendations:

 - 1. Mount the data logger with the connector hanging down. - 2.
-Avoid mounting the data logger in a location where it will receive directed sprays of water or other liquids.
+Do not mount the data logger in a location where it will receive directed sprays of water on it, e.g. from a sprinkler